Cellmon95/Quiz-API/README.md

 ### /brewCoffe
 #### description
-Attempt to brew coffe
+Attempt to brew coffee
 #### return
 ##### status Code
 418
+You can't brew coffee in a teapot:smile: